hltcoe/turkle-client/README.md

 # Turkle Client
 This is a client for the [Turkle](https://github.com/hltcoe/turkle) annotation platform.
 It provides a commandline interface to create and work with users, groups, projects and batches.
+There is also a client library for building utilities to interact with Turkle.

 ## Install
 Install from pip: